nens/threedi-docs/source/h_onedee_flow.rst

 1D momentum equation
 --------------------

-The flow in 1D networks is computed using the equations of conservation of mass and momentum, more specifically the 1D depth-averaged shallow water equations.
+The flow in a 1D network is computed using the equations of conservation of mass and momentum.
+For these type of flow, these are known as the 1D depth-averaged shallow water equations.
 The momentum equation for 1D flow in non-conservative form is:

 .. math::
    :label: 1D momentum equation